Best Treadmills for Your Home Gym Check Them Out

 • If you have food allergies, check both the ingredient list and the label for cross-contamination warnings, such as “processed in a facility that also handles…”)

-• If you’re vegan or dairy-free, opt for soy, pea, rice, hemp, or multi-source plant blends to ensure a complete amino acid profile.
+• If you’re vegan or dairy-free, opt for soy, pea, rice, hemp, or multi-source plant blends to make sure you’re getting a complete amino acid profile.

 • If you follow a low-carb or low-fat diet, whey isolate or egg white protein provides high protein with minimal extras.